Showing Collections: 151 - 180 of 1447

 The Board of Trustees records contain materials describing the function, duties, and organization of the Smith College Board of Trustees, including the by-laws, as well as information on various Board members throughout college history.

-Boden Sandstrom papers
+Boden Sandstrom papers and Woman Sound records

 The collection documents the history of Woman Sound (later City Sound Productions), the first all-woman sound company founded by Sandstrom and her partner, Casse Culver, in 1975.
 It is comprised of correspondence, financial records, legal documents, tax records, and general office files.
 The collection also includes research materials for Sandstrom's dissertation.